Bruno-Vdr/vssg/README.md

 vssg recognize only three concepts:

 - The Blog: A blog, denoted by it's directory.
 It contains 1 to N topics.
-- Topics: 1 to N exists in the Blog.
+- Topics: 1 to N can exist in a Blog.
 Topics are similar to forum Topics/Threads, denoted as blog's sub-directory.
 - Pushes: 0 to N Pushes inside a Topic directory.
 Each push is an HTML page, in a topic sub-directory.

 ### Before all: Install V from [V repository](https://github.com/vlang/v).